 Under certain circumstances, unitholders may have to repay amounts wrongfully returned or distributed to them.
 Under Section 17-607 of the Delaware Revised Uniform Limited Partnership Act, we may not make a distribution to you if the distribution would cause our liabilities to exceed the fair value of our assets.
 Delaware law provides that for a period of three years from the date of the impermissible distribution, limited partners who received the distribution and who knew at the time of the distribution that it violated Delaware law will be liable to the limited partnership for the distribution amount.
-Substituted limited partners are liable for the obligations of the assignor to make contributions to the partnership are non to the substituted limited partners and for unknown obligations if the liabilities could be determined from the partnership agreement.
-Liabilities to partners on account of their partnership interest and liabilities that are non-recourse to the partnership are non-recourse to the partnership agreement.
+Substituted limited partners are liable for the obligations of the assignor to make contributions to the partnership that are known to the substituted limited partner at the time it became a limited partner and for unknown obligations if the liabilities could be determined from the partnership agreement.
+Liabilities to partners on account of their partnership interest and liabilities that are non-recourse to the partnership are not counted for purposes of determining whether a distribution is permitted.